Blue Sky Satellite Comunication are based in Johannesburg, South Africa, and provide satellite services in Africa.

 Here are some pictures below of their VSAT installations in Africa.

 Note the square tube behind the feed horn.
 This square tube is the polariser and has two rows of pins inside.
 It may be attached at two alternative 90 deg positions (for left hand LHCP or right hand RHCP circular reception) to the OMT junction which is in the centre of the picture.
 The receive LNB, at the bottom, is joined to the OMT via a transmit reject filter.
 The C band transmit BUC is on the lower left.
 Note that the entire feed assembly does not need to be adjusted in rotation.
 Its function as either a RHCP or LHCP receive depends on the way you bolt the polariser to the OMT.
 If you get no receive signal try undoing the 8 bolts and trying it the other way.

 Patriot Ku band dish and ChannelMaster dish.
 Note the high elevation angle of the Patriot antenna.
 The offset configuration means then when the beam is pointed almost straight up that the surface is still tilted to avoid water accumulating during rainfall.
 The strong rim prevents bending with temperature variations or with the weight and distortion is avoided.
 This means an accurate surface shape and excellent beam gain and performance.

 I have written this page at the request of Blue Sky Satellite Communications.
-It is simply for your information and is not a
+It is simply for your information and is not a paid-for advertisement.

-Page started 28 June 2006, amended 17 Dec 2014.
+Page started 28 June 2006, amended 16 May 2020.